Chad's president set to extend his 30-year rule | DW | 09.04.2021

-At least 7.3 million voters are expected to vote in Chad's presidential election on Sunday.
+At least 7.3 million people are expected to vote in Chad's presidential election on Sunday.

-"Most of the young people amongst you were not born when I came to power," President Deby told cheering supporters at a campaign rally in the capital N'Djamena on Tuesday.
+"Most of the young people amongst you were not born when I came to power," Deby told cheering supporters at a campaign rally in the capital, N'Djamena, on Tuesday.

-Critics describe President Deby as a strongman who is leading the country with an autocratic style.
+Critics describe Deby as an autocrat.
 Many have accused him of turning Chad into his backyard.

-Unlike his predecessors, Deby has remained in power for 30 years, thanks mainly to his political cunning and prowess as a military tactician.
+Unlike his predecessors, Deby has remained in power for over 30 years, thanks mainly to his political cunning and prowess as a tactician.

-Deby is an experienced military man, who last year was awarded the rank of marshal, the highest military accolade.
+Last year Deby, an experienced military man, was awarded the rank of marshal, the highest accolade.

 Deby's critics accuse him of using oil revenues to build patronage networks and a crackdown on dissent.